Irish Research Council priming for future success in Horizon 2020

 Eleanor Denny, an Associate Professor of Economics at Trinity College Dublin, will explore developments in behavioral economics and information systems in her interdisciplinary project on efficient energy.
 Her data analytical research will ascertain whether providing customers with information on how much electrical appliances cost to run will encourage them to buy more energy efficient products.

-Image: Dr. Eucharia Meehan, IRC Director; Damien English TD, Minister of State for Research and Innovation; Professor Anna Davies, TCD and European Research Council awardee.
+(L-R): Dr Eucharia Meehan, Damien English TD, Minister of State for Research and Innovation and Professor Anna Davies.